fw4spl-org/fw4spl-doc/Tutorials/src/Tuto08GenericScene.rst

                 <!--
                     Connection for 3D image slice:
-                    Connect the button (showScanEditor) signal "toggled" to the image adaptor (MPRNegatoScene3D) slot "showSlice", this signals/slots contains a boolean.
+                    Connect the button (showScanEditor) signal "toggled" to the image adaptor (SNegatoMPR) slot "showSlice", this signals/slots contains a boolean.
-                    The image slices will be show or hide when the button is checked/unchecked.
+                    The image slices will be shown or hidden when the button is checked/unchecked.

-                    The "waitForKey" attribut means that the signal and slot are connected only if the key "image" is present in the scene composite.
-It is recommanded to used because the adaptors exists only if the object is present.
                 -->
                 <connect>
                     <signal>showScanEditor/toggled</signal>